cmd05/Luminosity/INSTALLATION.md

     ```php
     define('EMAIL_API_TOKEN', '...');
     ```
   - Cloudinary has been used as image host for application.
 Cloudinary works in default ``demo`` mode as given.
 Creating your own [cloud](https://cloudinary.com/users/register/free) will allow only validated images from your cloud on the application.
-Images Allowed Extensions can be set in the console at ``settings/uploads/<UPLOAD_PRESET>/Upload Control``
+Allowed Image Extensions can be set in the console at ``settings/uploads/<UPLOAD_PRESET>/Upload Control``

     Reference [Upload API](https://cloudinary.com/documentation/image_upload_api_reference)
     ```php